 On November 8, 2016, the election of Trump as the 45th president of the United States shook the world.
 Many people from the African continent who I spoke with the day of the election and in the weeks after, have told me how they experienced nightmares following the shocking decision by American voters.

 Many say they have never slept comfortably since this happened.
 But, there are still those who remain elated since Trump was elected.

 For those who are afraid, they tell me they are concerned about what a Trump presidency holds for the continent and the rest of the world.
 This much uncertainly, not just from the ordinary person, but also from reports in the media, speaks to the contrast with events following the election of Barack Obama in 2009 and re-election in 2012.

 An example of the gloom brought on by the Trump election is Nobel prize laureate, Wole Soyinka from Nigeria, who decided to tear up his U.S. Green Card and renounce his U.S. residency after Trump won the U.S. presidency.

 This notwithstanding, very soon we will begin to refer to the Obama administration in the past tense.
 On January 20, Obama will officially hand over enormous power to Trump.

 Obama is (or was) not just the first president of the United States of America who happens to be black.
-He is (or was) a symbol of what hope there is in American leadership and hope for those who need (re)assurance that the world is a not a bad and fearful place to be.
+He is (or was) a symbol of what hope there is in American leadership and hope for those who need (re)assurance that the world is not a bad and fearful place to be.

-As we are going back to the past, looking at history and making some comparisons, we are finding reason to conclude there is indeed a Barack Obama legacy for the African Continent.
+As we are going back to the past, looking at history and making some comparisons, we are finding a reason to conclude there is indeed a Barack Obama legacy for the African Continent.
 My Colleague, Raevyn Goates has tracked some of the important work the administration did with the African continent.
 It is a demonstration of the role the continent plays in the twenty-first century.